This story is brought to you by THE OKURA PRESTIGE BANGKOK.

 Green young durians are sliced, dried and deep-fried to make an unstoppable and crunchy snack.
 Also available and equally awesome are jackfruit and mango chips.
 The latter suits an afternoon tea set.

-Places to buy: Most supermarkets in the city carry these specialties.
+Places to buy: Most supermarkets in the city carry these specialities.
 Or Tor Kor also sells them in larger amounts.
 (MRT: Kamphaeng Phet)

 6. Silk Scarfs and Shawls